Are you looking to book a weekend break but worried about costs? There are thankfully lots of little ways of saving money on a city break.

 These city tours are perfect for travellers on a budget as you tip what you feel the tour was worth at the end.

-I would really recommend Sandeman's New Europe walking tours.
+I would really recommend Sandeman’s Walking Tours.
 These guys provide free walking tours in major European cities including Copenhagen, Berlin, Amsterdam and Barcelona.

 These informative tours are perfect for travellers on a budget, you can leave a tip for the guide at the end on the tour.
 How much you decide to give is up to you.